-The fifth generation Audi A4 offers potent performance in S4 guise.
+The fifth generation Audi A4 offers potent performance in S4 TDI diesel guise.
 As with all previous versions, this is a saloon (or estate) that doesn't shout about its speed, despite it being faster than ever.
-The experts at Car and Driving check it out.
+Jonathan Crouch takes a look.

 The S4 has been a fixture in Audi's range since 1991 and has largely followed the same formula.
 Sure, engine-wise, it might have been offered with (in order of appearance) a turbocharged in-line five, a V8, a twin turbo V6, another V8 and a supercharged V6, but all have been mounted up front with power sent to all four wheels.
 All have also been available as a saloon or Avant (estate) guise too.
-The main thing that all S4 models have shared is discreetness.
+The big change here is the switch to diesel power.
+We'll get to that.
+The other main thing that all previous S4 models have shared is discreetness.
 Unlike some rivals, this Audi has never shouted about the level of performance it offers.
-There might be extra exhaust pipes, subtle badging and some attractive alloy wheels but Audi have always avoided bulging arches, vents and in your face body kits - there's the RS4 for that.
-And so we come to this current generation model, a car that returns to the turbocharged V6 format but offers more power than ever.
+There might be extra exhaust pipes, subtle badging and some attractive alloy wheels but Ingolstadt has always avoided bulging arches, vents and in your face body kits.
+And so we come to this current S4 TDI model.
 How does it stack up to its predecessors?

-Like the regular A4, the S4 is based on Audi's latest 'MLB' platform that uses a combination of high strength steels and aluminium to reduce weight.
-This is down to 1,630kg for a standard S4 saloon, despite the car being marginally longer and wider, if not taller.
-Indeed, the S4 has sports suspension that makes it 23mm closer to the ground than a normal A4.
+Like the regular A4, the S4 is based on Audi's 'MLB' platform that uses a combination of high strength steels and aluminium to reduce weight.
+The S4 has sports suspension that makes it 23mm closer to the ground than a normal A4.
 To look at this model externally, you'd be hard pushed to know how potent the S4 is.
 There are the now traditional aluminium-look mirror housings, four exhaust tips, a subtle lip on the boot lid, plus S4 specific front and rear bumpers.
-Unlike the exterior which is very much an evolution of the previous generation of S4, the interior is a lot more avant garde.
+Unlike the exterior which is very much an evolution of previous generation S4 models, the interior is a lot more avant garde.
 There's a flat bottomed S4 badged steering wheel, matt brushed aluminium inlays for various trim pieces and predominantly black fabrics and trim everywhere else.
 There are 'S' sports seats in Nappa leather and Alcantara that not only hold the driver tighter than a regular seat, they also have a massage function too.
 There is of course plenty of room for five passengers inside, while the 480-litre boot (505-litre in the Avant) should take a fair amount of luggage too.

-You'll need a £46,000 budget for your S4.
-That prices the car in direct competition with the BMW 340i.
-If that's an agreeable figure, the first question you need to ask yourself is whether you prefer your Teutonic express as either a saloon or estate.
+You'll need a budget of around £50,000 for your S4.
+That prices the car in direct competition with cars like BMW's M340i xDrive and the Mercedes-AMG C 43.
+If it's the Audi you want and the asking price is agreeable, the first question you need to ask yourself is whether you prefer your Teutonic express as either a saloon or estate.
 While the saloon may be a little lighter, if you're going for subtle speed, an estate seems the obvious choice.
 For your money, you get S sport suspension, 18" wheels, S-specific styling cues inside and out including model specific bumpers, plus leather and Alcantara sports seats inside.
 As with any Audi, it's all too easy to bump the price up by a five figure sum if you option stuff like the 19" wheels, sports rear differential, head up display and the Audi virtual cockpit.
 At least you shouldn't have to pay out for additional safety features.
 On top of everything we've come to expect, there's adaptive cruise control with traffic jam assist so the car almost drives itself up to 40mph.
 For when you are in full control, there's park assist, a cross traffic warning, plus autonomous braking.